Britain's supermarkets wrestle with coronavirus demand conundrum

 Supermarkets fear that under the current restrictions, they simply cannot physically meet the demand.

-"The current social distancing approach that's being taken by the supermarkets can't sell that 85 per cent number," another industry director told Reuters.
+"The current social distancing approach that's being taken by the supermarkets can't sell that 85 per cent number," another industry director said.

 "The numbers don't work ... you're either going to have to extend the opening hours, or you're going to have to change the rules on social distancing," he said.